maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 # User Management
 The User Management module is responsible for providing authentication and authorization to the commerce applications as well as verification that individuals belong to the organization.
-Through User Management, a set of users user workgroups can be can be created and maintained that control permissions for a set of users in a common bussiness role (i.e. cashier, store manager, etc.)
+Through User Management, a set of user workgroups can be created and maintained that control permissions for a set of users in a common bussiness role (i.e. cashier, store manager, etc.)

 In addition to internal, commerce managed users and user workgroups, out of the box integrations